GenAI4DPS/advances-challenges/_pages/home.md

 Researchers and Technologists willing to participate in the conference should submit a paper through the EasyChair, passing through a double-blind review phase.

-The submission deadline is **July, 20, 2024**.
+The submission deadline is extended **July, 31, 2024**.
 Conference proceedings will be published in [Springer Nature](https://www.springernature.com/gp/authors).

 ### Program committee chairs